Example: Create visitor group criteria

 (Thanks to Ted & Gustaf for this example.)

-One usage scenario could be to check for a cookie that says that the visitor has previously completed a purchase on the website; that is, is a returning customer.
+One usage scenario could be to check for a cookie that says that the visitor has previously completed a purchase on the website and is a returning customer.

 Create the settings and criterion classes